rishabbjain/voice-conversion/README.md

  ***Style Encoder***:
-* referred to the speaker encoder used in *https://github.com/CODEJIN/Speaker_Embedding_Torch and fine tuned it on my data
+* Referred to the speaker encoder used in *https://github.com/CODEJIN/Speaker_Embedding_Torch and fine tuned it on my data

 ***Content Encoder and Decoder***:
-   * referred to the architecture in the paper and the codes and fintuned it on my data and trained again
+   * Referred to the architecture in the paper and the codes and fintuned it on my data and trained again

  ***Results***:
   *  Results are stored in results/ folder